Kiffhost/exalted-scripture-understanding/Charms/Lunar/Manipulation/Guile/Argent Deceiver Smile.md

 Prerequisite Charms:
   - "[[Moonlight Curtain Drawn]]"
 ---
 Radiating honesty and sincerity, the Lunar conceals her silvered tongue.
-While using Moonlight Curtain Drawn, she may pay two motes to apply its +3 Guile bonus against any effect that would reveal information indicating that she’s lying, or that her behavior is intended to deceive even for an instant.
+While using [[Moonlight Curtain Drawn]], she may pay two motes to apply its +3 [[Guile]] bonus against any effect that would reveal information indicating that she’s lying, or that her behavior is intended to deceive even for an instant.